-In December 2011, Ohio Attorney General Mike DeWine established the Sexual Assault Kit (SAK) Testing Initiative, asking law enforcement departments to send previously untested rape kits to the Bureau of Criminal Investigation (BCI) for testing.
-As of October 1, 2014, BCI had received 8,899 untested kits from 144 law enforcement agencies and tested 5,023, resulting in 1,861 matches in the national DNA database and 204 criminal indictments in Cuyahoga County alone.
+The law follows years of reform in Ohio that began in December 2011, when Ohio Attorney General Mike DeWine established the Sexual Assault Kit (SAK) Testing Initiative.
+Through the initiative he asked law enforcement departments to send previously untested rape kits to the Bureau of Criminal Investigation (BCI) for testing, at no cost to the departments.
+As of November 1, 2014, BCI had received 8,987 untested kits from 149 law enforcement agencies.
+As of January 1, 2015, BCI had tested 5,928, resulting in 2,244 matches in the national DNA database and 204 criminal indictments in Cuyahoga County alone.
 Nearly half of the submitted kits came from Cleveland.

 For more information on reforms happening in Ohio, click here.